 Alcohol can be one of the most dangerous substances to abuse as well as withdraw from.
 The brain chemistry changes prolonged alcohol abuse causes can result in potentially life-threatening alcohol withdrawal symptoms that should always be managed in a medical detox facility.

-If you are searching for the right treatment option, call Louisville Drug Treatment Centers at (502) 909-3938 for professional assistance.
-Our addiction experts can help you.
+If you are searching for the right treatment option, call Louisville Drug Treatment Centers at (877) 804-1531 for professional assistance.
+Addiction experts can help you.

 Drinking depresses the central nervous system, causing a person to feel sensations of relaxation and, at times, euphoria.
 This is because the alcohol has an effect of both slowing down the central nervous system while also working to overproduce neurotransmitters, such as serotonin and norepinephrine, which can create euphoric feelings.